n0r3a/minimal_voidlinux_install/README.md

 **Why I made this:**

-I made this script because I prefer a straightforward setup on my laptop.
-I like simple filesystems and don't need lvm.
+I made this script because I prefer a simple setup on my laptop.
+I like "simple" filesystems and don't need lvm.
 If you're like me, this script might be helpful!

 ## Quick start guide

-1.  **Download Void Linux:** Get the Void Linux x86_64 musl live environment from the Void Linux website.
+1.  **Download Void Linux:** Get the Void Linux x86_64 musl live environment from the Void Linux website
-2.  **Boot the Live Environment:** Boot your computer from the live environment and log in as root.
+2.  **Boot the Live Environment:** Boot your computer from the live environment and log in as root
 3.  **Install Needed Packages:** Open a terminal and run:
     ```bash
     xbps-install -S git parted